Preface

 Security spans a very wide range of layers: from low-level hardware security (Spectre, Meltdown, those kinds of side-channel attacks) to OS security and network security, all the way up to web security and ML security at the application layer.
 Almost every layer has its own attack model and defense mechanisms.

 Software Engineering studies how to organize, test, and maintain large code bases.
-With the rise of AI, the area has become very active — program synthesis, automatic bug fixing, automatic test-case generation are all hot topics right now.
+With the rise of AI, the area has become very active — program synthesis, automatic bug fixing, and automatic test-case generation are all hot topics right now.
 Worth noting: Software Engineering as an academic research area has very little to do with the SWE (software engineer) job we usually talk about at big tech companies; they just happen to share a name.
-What SWE actually means in practice will get its own treatment later in the career-path chapter.
+What SWE actually means in practice will get its own treatment later in the career-path section.

 The problems systems researchers tackle mostly come from real engineering pain points, so academia and industry are unusually tightly connected in this area.
 That said, it’s not absolute.
 Software engineering, just mentioned, is a counterexample: the questions it cares about as a research topic — how to organize a large codebase, how to scale code review, how to design CI/CD pipelines — are questions on which companies like Google, by virtue of having enormous codebases, have accumulated far more first-hand experience than academia, and the relevant best practices typically come out of industry first.
 The unique contribution of academic software engineering researchers is to systematize these industry patterns, but the original problem-solving frontier really does sit in industry.